kidus-der/kidus-der/README.md

 - :telescope: I have experience as a Machine Learning Research Volunteer and contributing to the development and implementation of ML algorithms.

-- :seedling: Exploring deep learning neural nets and how we can use machine learning models in different spheres.
+- :seedling: Exploring deep learning neural nets and how we can use machine learning models in different spheres, along with developing fun CLI tools in my free time:).

 - :camera: In my free time, I enjoy reading and photography throughout my day.